 Account linking

-Account linking is a security process within Identity & Access Management (IAM) that establishes secure relationships between multiple user accounts belonging to the same individual across different systems, applications, or services.
-By creating a unified digital identity, it enables users to seamlessly access various resources without repetitive registrations or separate authentications, reducing login fatigue while enhancing administrative oversight of user permissions across an organization's digital infrastructure.
+Account linking is a cybersecurity process within Identity & Access Management (IAM) that establishes a secure relationship between two or more distinct user accounts belonging to the same individual across different systems, applications, or services.
+The goal is to create a unified digital identity, enabling users to seamlessly access multiple resources without repetitive registrations or separate authentications.
+This consolidation streamlines the user experience, reduces login fatigue, and enhances administrative oversight of user identities and their associated permissions across an organization's digital footprint.

-This process typically involves mapping unique identifiers between identity providers to enable federated authentication or single sign-on (SSO) capabilities.
-From a cybersecurity standpoint, effective account linking centralizes control over identity provisioning, deprovisioning, and privilege management, thereby reducing the attack surface associated with fragmented accounts.
-It ensures consistent enforcement of access policies, simplifies auditing of user activity, and contributes to stronger security posture, operational efficiency, and regulatory compliance.
+From a security standpoint, account linking often involves mapping unique identifiers from one identity provider to another, facilitating federated authentication or single sign-on (SSO) capabilities.
+By centralizing control over identity provisioning, deprovisioning, and privilege management, it minimizes the attack surface associated with fragmented user accounts.
+It also ensures consistent enforcement of access policies, simplifies auditing of user activity, and contributes to a stronger overall security posture, operational efficiency, and compliance adherence.